ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-us.md

 The DNS zone pre-configured in [step 2](#step2) has not yet been applied to your domain name.
 Currently, your domain name still uses your original provider’s DNS servers.

-Replace the current DNS servers (of the original registrar) with the two DNS servers declared in the OVHcloud DNS zone (of type `dnsXX.ovh.ca` and `nsXX.ovh.ca`).
+Replace the current DNS servers (of the original registrar) with the two DNS servers declared in the OVHcloud DNS zone (format `dnsXX.ovh.ca` and `nsXX.ovh.ca`).
 You can do this in the management interface of the original registrar.

 > [!warning]
 >